CodecoolGlobal/tech-interview-workbook-gyongyiovics/docs/module_web_with_python.md

 ### Version control

 #### What type of branching strategy would you use?

+branching by tasks, features

+e.g.

+if there is a webpage, and we have to build a login page and a user page there would be 2 different branches for the two.

 #### What would you do if you find a bug on the production code (master branch)?
 #### How can you move changes from one branch to another in GIT?

+merge them

 #### How does a VCS help with code reviews?

 #### What is your favorite git command?
 Why?

 git push